alepoptosis/stardew_valley_survey/README.md

 # Character preferences of different player groups in Stardew Valley

 The study was carried out using Python v.
 3.7.3 and Jupyter Notebook.
 The .ipynb file is available for download along with the dataset folder, containing 1 .csv file.
-The notebook can also be visualised on its own through GitHub, or preferably [as an HTML page](https://alepoptosis.github.io/stardew_valley_survey/sv_survey.html).
+[Click here to see the notebook as an HTML page](https://alepoptosis.github.io/stardew_valley_survey/sv_survey.html).

 ## Introduction